David Andrews (director): Career

-Andrews’ first job as a television director was on the BBC’s “Thirty Minute Theatre” anthology play series and later on “The Revenue Men” series for BBC Scotland.
-The legendary “Dr Finlay’s Casebook” series which was also for BBC Scotland (and in which he had appeared as an actor), followed.
-At Yorkshire Television he directed the “Gazette” series then went to Granada to direct a play in the “Murder” anthology play series.
+Andrews' first job as a television director was on the BBC's Thirty Minute Theatre anthology play series and later on The Revenue Men series for BBC Scotland.
+The legendary Dr Finlay's Casebook series which was also for BBC Scotland (and in which he had appeared as an actor), followed.
+At Yorkshire Television he directed the Gazette series then went to Granada to direct a play in the Murder anthology play series.

 In 1972 David Andrews joined the Central Office of Information where he directed documentaries for the Police, Prison and Fire Services.
 He produced promotional films for the Departments of Employment, Energy and Transport but his main portfolio consisted of recruiting commercials for the Army and Army Aviation, the Royal Navy and the Royal Air Force.
-That was followed by a year directing the “AfterNoon” magazine programme for Thames Television.
+That was followed by a year directing the AfterNoon magazine programme for Thames Television.

 In 1978 he became a Senior Producer-Director on the staff of Scottish Television where he directed about 170 episodes of “Take the High Road”.
-He also directed the network drama series “Charles Endell Esq.” and “Skin Deep”, the award-winning play “Extras”, the “Preview” and "Dramarama" anthology play series and the award-winning 6-part serial for children, “Stookie”.
+He also directed the network drama series Charles Endell Esq. and Skin Deep, the award-winning play Extras, the Preview and Dramarama anthology play series and the award-winning 6-part serial for children, Stookie.
 He made a number of other prime time dramas for STV and many educational, news, current affairs, music and local programmes and programmes for the fast-growing Gaelic audience.

-Leaving STV in 1990 Andrews returned to freelance work directing the drama series “Jupiter Moon” (BSB), "Families" (Granada) and “Grange Hill”, “EastEnders”, “River City” and “Strathblair” (BBC).
-He was also flagship director on “The Biz”, a six part BBC serial for “kidults”.
-In 1996 he joined Mersey Television as a Senior Director and Depute Producer, directing 220 episodes of “Hollyoaks”, 30 episodes of the new “Grange Hill” and producing 30 episodes of “Brookside”.
+Leaving STV in 1990 Andrews returned to freelance work directing the drama series Jupiter Moon (BSB), Families (Granada) and Grange Hill, EastEnders, River City and Strathblair (BBC).
+He was also flagship director on The Biz, a six part BBC serial for "kidults".
+In 1996 he joined Mersey Television as a Senior Director and Depute Producer, directing 220 episodes of Hollyoaks, 30 episodes of the new Grange Hill and producing 30 episodes of Brookside.
 He resigned from Mersey TV in 2006 after Phil Redmond sold it to All-3-Media.

 Living in Scotland, David continues working as a writer, doing voice-overs and taking cameo roles on television.
-Better known in Scotland as Davy Andrews, he is also a singer and heads a traditional band, "HAZY DAYS (& Nights!)" in Glasgow.
+Better known in Scotland as Davy Andrews, he is also a singer and heads a traditional band, HAZY DAYS (& Nights!) in Glasgow.

+Personal life

+Andrews was previously married to actress and theatre director Tamara Hinchco, with whom he has a daughter and a son.